Dasharo/open-source-firmware-validation/docs/contributing.md

 * The arguments, their types and short descriptions of what the arguments are for and what values can be passed in them.
 * The return value, if it is used, what is it's type and what does it contain
-* Side Effects, if the keyword shuts down the device, reboots it, logs in/out, does anything, that could cause persistent effects or interfere with other keywords' starting conditions.
+* Effects, if the keyword shuts down the device, reboots it, logs in/out, does anything, that could cause persistent effects or interfere with other keywords' starting conditions.